jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 ![catstycam-from-glenridding-valley](catstycam-from-glenridding-valley.jpg "catstycam-from-glenridding-valley")
 *Dramatic views of Catstycam from the Glenridding valley.*

+> "If Catstycam stood alone, remote from its fellows, it would be one of the finest peaks in Lakeland."

 After an amazing day out, I was disappointed to find my camera lens went faulty somewhere along the route, resulting in some very odd blurring and lens-flaring.
 Most of the photos were unusable, but luckily I also took a few on my mobile.

 [View Full Screen](https://map.mootparadox.com/full/catstycam) | [GPX](https://map.mootparadox.com/gpx/catstycam)